shopware/shopware/src/Docs/_new/1-getting-started/25-system-installation-guides/20-vagrant.md

 ## Connecting your IDE

-The Vagrant box fully encapsulates the whole platform with all its sources.
+The Vagrant box fully encapsulates the whole Shopware 6 with all its sources.
 So the development process works just like with any other foreign system.
 The machine supports **SCP** with the following credentials.

 Key |  Setting
 ----------|----------